Demon Hunter (comics)

-The Demon Hunter, created by David Anthony Kraft and Rich Buckler, is a fictional character, a superhero first featured in The Demon Hunter #1 (September 1975) from Atlas/Seaboard Comics.
+The Demon Hunter, created by David Anthony Kraft and Rich Buckler, is a superhero first featured in The Demon Hunter #1 (September 1975) from Atlas/Seaboard Comics.
 The series lasted only one issue due to Atlas Comics going out of business.

 The character idea was later used by Buckler and Kraft for their "Devil-Slayer" character at Marvel Comics in 1977 and "Bloodwing" for Buckler's magazine Galaxia in 1980.

 Fictional character biography

 The story begins with the sight of a sniper, who has a man named Damian Severs in his sights.
 The Demon Hunter (Gideon Cross) while masking his presence, sneaks up on the sniper.
 Gideon recognizes the sniper and recalls serving with him in the armed forces.
 Before he fires a shot, Gideon materializes and gives the sniper a choice to either face him or throw himself from the cliff.
 Frightful of his choice, the sniper jumps from the cliff to his death.
 The reader is then shown that Gideon Cross is a member of the Harvester of Night Cult in a flashback.

 Back in the present, Gideon goes to the home of Damian Severs, in order to receive payment for his protection.
 While he is given money, he is also waiting to receive some of Damian's blood, to be placed inside a flask.
 This price is part of every job he performs as payment to the Harvester of Night Cult.
 Damian then proceeds to hire Gideon for a contract killing of his partner, who turns out to be a Mafia Kingpin, that will be visiting Jamaica.
 Though Gideon begins to question why he has been doing these types of jobs, he agrees on the contract.

 Gideon is then seen walking through an airport, masking his identity and costume so that no one can see his true nature.
 He is heading to his home.
 Once there, he begins to rest and dream of how he became a Harvester of Eyes for the Night Cult.
 He remembers being doubtful about the Night Cult and the claims about them, but also how they helped him regain purpose in his life having returned from Vietnam with little care for anything or anyone.
 This instills more doubt about being associated with Night Cult.

 Some time later Gideon acts a bodyguard for Damian Severs in a drug trading transaction.
 During the deal, Damian tells Gideon of how this deal would allow him to go "straight", and once and for all settle things with his partner, whom Gideon is contracted to kill.
 Gideon is next seen arriving at the airport again, days later, awaiting a flight to Jamaica to fulfill his contract for Damian Severs.
 While waiting, Gideon sees a newspaper headline about how Damian Severs has committed suicide.
 Realizing this to be a ruse, Gideon resigns in his mind that Damian was murdered.